laminas/laminas-form/doc/book/quick-start.md

 ## Taking advantage of HTML5 input attributes

-HTML5 brings a lot of exciting features, one of them being simplified client form validations. zend-form provides elements corresponding to the various HTML5 elements, specifying the client-side attributes required by them.
+HTML5 brings a lot of exciting features, one of them being simplified client form validations. laminas-form provides elements corresponding to the various HTML5 elements, specifying the client-side attributes required by them.
 Additionally, each implements `InputProviderInterface`, ensuring that your input filter will have reasonable default validation and filtering rules that mimic the